 Huntington's disease is a genetic condition that is caused by a faulty gene in your DNA that affects the body’s nervous system.
 You're usually only at risk of developing it if one of your parents has or had it.
 Both men and women can get it.
 While it is possible to develop the disease without your family having a history of it (most likely because a parent wasn’t diagnosed with it).
 Every child conceived naturally to a parent who carries the Huntington’s gene has a 50% chance of inheriting it.

-Symptoms can usually appear between 30 to 50 years which can include depression, stumbling and clumsiness, involuntary fidgety movement, problems swallowing, mood swings and personality changes as well as memory lapses and difficulty concentrating.
+Symptoms can usually appear between 30 to 50 years which can include depression, stumbling and clumsiness, involuntary fidgety movement, problems swallowing, mood swings, and personality changes as well as memory lapses and difficulty concentrating.
 A genetic test can find out if you carry the faulty gene, speak to your GP for advice if you are worried you might have symptoms or if it is in your family history.

 Juvenile Huntington’s Disease

 If Huntington’s is diagnosed before the age of 20, this is referred to as Juvenile Huntington’s Disease.
 The HDA reaches out to young people with the disease through a Young Engagement Services which can help to provide one on one or group support sessions.
-They can help with additional support with daily life such as benefits advice or talking to school/college.
+They can help with additional support in daily life such as benefits advice or talking to school/college.

 Treatment and support for Huntington’s disease